wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 mechanism is dubbed *typed continuations*, which essentially amounts to a low-level variation of Plotkin and Pretnar's *effect handlers*.

+A *continuation* is a programmatic object that represents the remainder of computation from a certain point in time.
+Typed continuations is based on a structured notion of delimited continuations.
+A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point in time up to (and possibly including) its control delimiter.

 ### Typed Continuation Primer

 TODO
 * Introduce the concept of delimited continuations
-* Control events (aka. effectful operations)
+* Control tags (aka. effectful operations)
-* Invocation of control events
+* Invocation of control tags
 * Abortion of suspended computations
 * Linearity constraint